realworldocaml/book/en/01-prologue.md

 Real World OCaml is split into three parts and appendices:

 * Part I covers the basic concepts you'll need to know when building OCaml programs.
 You won't need to memorise all of this (objects, for example, are used rarely in practise), but understanding the concepts and examples is important.
 This part opens up with a guided tour to give you a quick overview of the language.
 It then moves onto modules, functors and objects, which may take some time to digest.
-Persevere though, as while these concepts may be difficult initially, they will stand you in good stead even when switching to other languages (many of which have drawn inspiration from ML).
+Persevere though; even thought these concepts may be difficult at first, they will put you in good stead even when switching to other languages, many of which have drawn inspiration from ML.

 * Part II builds on the basics to construct more complete examples.
 This is where you'll pick up some useful techniques for building networked systems,